 At our school we do not tolerate discrimination on the grounds of age, disability, race, ethnic background, colour, religion, gender, sexual orientation, history of illness, non-relevant criminal records or your marital, employment, financial or social status.
 As a volunteer you must treat people with respect at all times and ensure that there is no unlawful discrimination, abuse, harassment or bullying in your dealing with children, colleagues or others at the school.
-If you feel that you have been unfairly discriminated against, please discuss this with the Volunteer Coordinator.
-You can also contact your local volunteer centre or Volunteer Bureau listed in the local telephone directory.
-Our equal opportunities policy is available from the office and on our website.
+If you feel that you have been unfairly discriminated against, please discuss this with the Volunteer Co-ordinator.
+You can also contact your local Volunteer Centre or Volunteer Bureau listed in the local telephone directory.
+Our equal opportunities policy is available on our website.